AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 - encrypts your traffic, making contents inaccessible
 - lets you configure where to use VPN and where not to (exclusions feature)

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
 It has two main advantages: it is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection..
-You can read more about AdGuard VPN protocol [in this article](/general/adguard-vpn-protocol).
+You can read more about the AdGuard VPN protocol [in this article](/general/adguard-vpn-protocol).

 ## How to use AdGuard VPN for iOS